nguyenkhois/docker-simple-express-server/README.md

 * Change the value for `WORKDIR` in `/Dockerfile` to your work directory.
 * Your site is within

-## How to build a Docker file
+## How to build a Dockerfile
-Build a Docker file
+Build a Dockerfile
 * Build an Docker image: `docker build -t yourimagename .`

 Push up to Docker Hub